Protesters march in Swiss cities on May Day

 Several thousand people joined traditional May Day protests – authorised and unauthorised - across Switzerland on Saturday despite the Covid-19 pandemic to demand social and economic justice.This content was published on May 1, 2021 - 16:30

-Elsewhere, around 1,000 people gathered in the north-western city of Basel and several hundred took to the streets in St Gallen in north-eastern Switzerland.
+Elsewhere, around 1,000 people gathered in the north-western city of Basel, while 500 took to the streets in Lausanne, canton Vaud, and several hundred in St Gallen in north-eastern Switzerland.
 A total of 40 May Day rallies were planned on Saturday.

-In the Swiss capital, Bern, several hundred people took part in an unauthorised procession in the pouring rain through the city accompanied by police.
+In the Swiss capital, Bern, several hundred people took part in an unauthorised procession in the pouring rain accompanied by police.
 Although the number exceeded current cantonal pandemic regulations - a maximum of 100 participants – the police kept a low profile and monitored the situation.

 The obligation for participants to wear masks was generally respected, Keystone-SDA News Agency reported.